hydrosquall/tiingo-python/README.rst

 Usage
 --------

-First, install the library from PyPi
+First, install the library from PyPi:

 .. code-block:: shell

    pip install tiingo

-Then, use the TiingoClient to make your API calls easier!
+Then, use the TiingoClient to make your API calls.
 (Other parameters are available for each endpoint beyond what has been written below, see docs for full details.)

 .. code-block:: python